SteelPh0enix/llama-mgr/README.md

   - For CPU inference, any modern version of GCC/Clang/MSVC should be fine
   - For AMD GPU inference, ROCm is required
   - For NVIDIA GPU inference, CUDA is required
-  - For other platforms, consult `llama.cpp` documentation.
+  - For other platforms and additional acceleration options (MPI, BLAS, etc.), consult `llama.cpp` and `ggml` documentation and CMakeLists.

 ## Command-line interface